What are mutual funds?

 Other key characteristics of mutual funds:

-- They’re run by professional money managers who decide which securities to buy (stocks, bonds, etc.) and when to sell them, with the goal of giving you the best return on your investment.
+- They’re run by professional money managers who decide which securities (stocks, bonds, etc.)-to buy and when to sell them, with the goal of giving you the best return on your investment.

 - They typically have low minimum investments and are traded only once per day at the closing net asset value.